 “Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems or workplace and financial stressors.”

 This definition and my experience suggests that a person’s resilience should only be tested, called upon, in extreme times.
-Yet with resilience training increasingly on the staff training menu for self- or line manager referral, it appears that individuals are increasingly expected to have resilience to cope with and adapt to the everyday work environment.
+Yet with resilience training for self- or line manager referral, it appears that individuals are increasingly expected to have resilience to cope with and adapt to the everyday work environment.

-It is of concern that organisations and employees do often not fully realise the effects of an empty reservoir until the consequences become extreme, be it to operational practices such as poor decision-making or to health.
+It’s a concern that organisations and staff often don’t fully realise the effects of an empty reservoir until the consequences become extreme, be it to operational practices such as poor decision-making or to health.
 In relation to health, this situation reminds me of ‘The Boiling Frog Syndrome’, i.e., if a frog is put in hot water it will jump out.
 But if a frog is put in at an agreeable temperature and then the water is slowly warmed, the frog will remain there until it to boils to death.

 Returning to the APA (remember they consider resilience to be for significant life events)

 “Research has shown that resilience is ordinary, not extraordinary.
 People commonly demonstrate resilience. … Resilience is not a trait that people either have or do not have.
 It involves behaviours, thoughts and actions that can be learned and developed in anyone.”